Grant Holt: Nottingham Forest

 Holt made a slow start to his time with Forest, scoring four times in as many months at the end of the 2005–06 campaign.
-In November 2006, he turned down a move to Bristol City due to personal reasons, after the two clubs had agreed a fee.
+In November 2006, he turned down a move to Bristol City for personal reasons, after the two clubs had agreed a fee.
 However, despite being on the bench for approximately half of Forest's matches in the 2006–07 season, he managed to score 18 goals in all competitions to become the club's top scorer.
 Forest fans recognised Holt's performances by handing him the 'Player of the Season' award.

 In the summer of 2007, Holt and Forest boss Colin Calderwood reached an "uneasy truce" after the striker had a transfer request rebuffed, when Forest refused to give him an improved contract.
 Holt made it clear that he would be "happy to stay" with Forest for the 2007–08 campaign, while Calderwood admitted "he's not a player we want to see leave".
 However, Holt failed to impress by only scoring three times all season, although he played out of position as a winger for the majority of the season.

 In March 2008, Holt signed on loan with Championship club, Blackpool, making his debut as a late substitute against Stoke City at the Britannia Stadium on 22 March.
 He made four substitute appearances before returning to Forest in the summer of 2008, saying he would like to stay and fight for his place in Forest's team next season, despite interest being shown from his home town club Carlisle United.